-Minimum Alternate Tax ('MAT') credit is recognised as an asset only when and to the extent there is convincing evidence that the Company will pay normal income-tax during the specified period.
+W.e.f.
+April 01, 2019 the Company is not subject to Minimum Alternate Tax ('MAT') as the Company has adopted lower corporate tax rate as per section 115BAA of Income Tax Act.
+Uptill March 31, 2019, Minimum Alternate Tax ('MAT') credit was recognised as an asset only when and to the extent there is convincing evidence that the Company will pay normal income-tax during the specified period.
 In the year in which the MAT credit becomes eligible to be recognised as an asset, the said asset is created by way of a credit to the statement of profit and loss.
 The Company reviews the same at each balance sheet date and writes down the carrying amount of MAT credit entitlement to the extent there is no longer convincing evidence to the effect that Company will pay normal income-tax during the specified period.